EIDiamond/invest-tools/data_collectors/tinkoff_invest_stream_py/README.md

 Sometimes, market stream can hang between trade sessions.
 I strongly recommend keeping it running only while trade session.

+3. If you start the tool before start trading session, the tool will wait till start.
+But you still have to stop it manually.

 4. Also, market stream can hang while trade session.
 I'm going to add something to struggle with it.
 But only for trade session time.

 ## Features
 - Downloading the following information from MOEX Exchange: